Archive

 Spring 2023Michael Ball For the midterm:

 Thanks CSM for the walkthroughs!
-Please note some typos in the exam below.
+Please note some typos in the exam and/or walkthrough videos below:

 For the final: